-However, I still believe that driving around is the best way to know a place and if you know how to book, it will make your life easier when renting a car and spare you from headaches.
+However, I still believe that driving around is the best way to know a place and if you know how to book and what to look for, it will make your life easier when renting a car and spare you from headaches.

 Some Spanish knowledge also could help.

 But let’s go by steps and answer the most important questions about renting a car in Mexico.

 Read also: Driving in Mexico: all you need to know

 How much does it cost to rent a car in Mexico?

 It’s very easy to find car rentals promoting daily costs as low as 6 USD per day.
 It seems crazy and it has the clear look of a good scam.